Telerehabilitation

 A searchable video catalog of rehabilitation exercises, organized by:

-• Contraindications — conditions where the exercise should not be performed
+- Contraindications — clinical warnings about conditions where the exercise should not be performed or requires caution

 Two levels of exercises

-• Platform exercises — curated by RestartiX, shared across all clinics.
+- Platform exercises — curated by RestartiX, shared across all clinics.
 Standard rehabilitation exercises like "Bird Dog", "Wall Slide", "Clamshell".
+These come with pre-written contraindications, instructions, and metadata maintained by the platform team.
 Clinics can use them as-is.

-• Clinic exercises — created by or cloned from the platform library and customized for the clinic's specific protocols.
+- Clinic exercises — created from scratch or cloned from the platform library and customized for the clinic's specific protocols.
 Only visible within that clinic.
+When cloning, all contraindications and instructions are copied — the clinic can then edit, add, or remove them to match their protocols.

 Clinics typically start with platform exercises and gradually build their own library as specialists develop custom protocols.